11Falcon/printf/README.md

-This project is done by Soufiane Falcon .
-It is an implementation of printf function from scratch
+Hello and Welcome in this project where we're going to implement our own printf function from scratch.
+I'm falcon soufiane ash